-A short break in Piazza Napoleone - commonly known as Piazza Grande - before leaving the center could be a nice idea, especially during Christmas time: if you love skating, you should try skating around the ice rink set up for the entertainment of children and grown-ups alike!
-It has always been a point of reference for Lucca's inhabitants, its name comes from the modernization works that Elisa Bonaparte ordered to pay homage to her brother Napoleon.
+A short break in Piazza Napoleone - commonly known as Piazza Grande - before leaving the center is a nice idea.
+This is especially true during Christmas time: if you love skating, you should try skating around the ice rink set up for the entertainment of children and grown-ups alike!
+This square has always been a point of reference for Lucca's inhabitants, its name comes from the restructuring efforts that Elisa Bonaparte ordered to pay homage to her brother, Napoleon.

-If you are fond of museums, I strongly suggest you visit the National Art Gallery situated in the seventeenth-century Palazzo Mansi, where you’ll find renowned Italian artists works, especially from the Renaissance period.
+If you like museums, I recommend you visit the National Art Gallery situated in the seventeenth-century Palazzo Mansi, where you’ll find renowned Italian artists works, especially from the Renaissance period.